 Yes, I’m in Amity Law School, Delhi but NO, I’m NOT an Amitian.
 My college is affiliated to Guru Gobind Singh Indraprastha University.
 YES, I’m a student of Amity and NO, my father didn’t shell out lakhs for it.

-This is where I’d like to tackle a few FAQs and bust a few myths : Firstly, we aren’t all rich, spoilt brats.
-Just because we happen to have “Amity” in our college’s name and we happen to walk through the jail-like doors of Amity, Noida campus doesn’t mean our parents supply us with a diet of raja-maharajas on silver platters at our homes.
+This is where I’d like to tackle a few FAQs and bust a few myths: Firstly, we aren’t all rich, spoilt brats.
+Just because we happen to have “Amity” in our college’s name and we happen to walk through the jail-like doors of Amity, Noida campus doesn’t mean we belong to some royal families.

 Secondly, please don’t give me the “management quota look”.
-I did actually study to get in.
-My admission procedure didn’t resemble a Hindi film parody, where the college asked for khokas (slang for crores) and it came in an expensive car carried by 5 muscular men wearing aviators, loaded with gold.
+I actually studied to get into my college.
+My admission procedure didn’t resemble a Hindi Bollywood film, where the college asked for khokas (slang for crores) which were supplied by muscular men.
 NOPE!

 The point being, YES WE DO EXIST.
 Not everyone comes to Amity as a last resort.
 I know some of the smartest people in my batch who prioritized this college more, even over DU ‘cuz NEWSFLASH: THERE IS NO UNDERGRAD COURSE FOR LAW IN DU.